aws/aws-cdk/packages/@aws-cdk/aws-appsync/README.md

 ## Aurora Serverless

+AppSync provides a data source for executing SQL commands against Amazon Aurora Serverless clusters.
+You can use AppSync resolvers to execute SQL statements against the Data API with GraphQL queries, mutations, and subscriptions.

 ```ts
 // Create username and password secret for DB Cluster
 const secret = new rds.DatabaseSecret(stack, 'AuroraSecret', {